ethereum-optimism/OPerating-manual/manual.md

 The third time a proposal is vetoed it will enter a three week pause period during which the proposal cannot be re-submitted.

 ### **Retro Funding**
 Citizens’ House governance may allocate tokens from the Retroactive Public Goods Funding tokens to support Retroactive Public Goods Funding (Retro Funding).
 For each Retro Funding Mission, the Citizens’ House may optimistically approve budget and scope used to retroactively reward projects that have provided substantial impact.

-Retro Funding occurs at regular intervals and according to a predefined process, which currently includes the following elements:

-- **Application creation:**  Projects are invited to create an Application in the [OP Atlas]((https://atlas.optimism.io/))
-- **Application Review:** Applications are reviewed for adherence to the application rules
-- **Disbursement:**  Based on impact measurement, the overall reward amount for the Mission is divided among the winning projects.
-- **Compliance:** The Foundation will collect information from projects in order to distribute the grant in a legally compliant manner (including completing KYC).
+Retro Funding is currently paused through the end of 2026.

 ## **Implementation and Administration**